-District Attorney Joseph K. Mullholland (Paragraph 22) Defense Attorney Robert R. McLendon (Paragraph 24)
+District Attorney Joseph K. Mullholland (Paragraph 22)

+Defense Attorney Robert R. McLendon (Paragraph 24)

 - ii.
-There is zero evidence that Bryan Harrell is guilty of a 'Reckless Driving.'
+There is zero evidence that Bryan Harrell is guilty of a felony charge of 'Reckless Driving.'
 Stupidity?
 Inattentiveness?
 Incompetence?
 Yes.
-But that behavior is a far-cry from a felony charge.
+But that misdemeanor behavior is a far-cry from a felony charge.
 In fact, if the reckless driving charge were sustainable, why was Mr. Harrell not given a formal citation for such, at the scene or at any time thereafter by the Georgia State Police?? - iii.
-There is zero evidence that Bryan Harrell is guilty of DUI on the accident date of March 6, 2012.
-In fact, Mr. Harrell was not failing to cooperate with law enforcement, refusing their request for a blood sample at the scene; his apparent failure was the result of family legal advice.
-After receiving nearly \$20,000 in retainer from Mr. Harrell's fiancée (Ms. Christina Small, pictured in paragraph 28) defense attorney McClendon managed to assert the lack of DUI evidence at the plea October 14, 2014. - iv.
-There is zero evidence that plaintiff attorneys Jeb and Jim Butler were "satisfied" with the DA Mullholland intent to ask for a sentencing of Bryan Harrell for fifteen years to serve eight.
-In truth, protocol and the evidence clearly affirms the reverse! - v.
-There is zero evidence that Remington Walden's parents, Ms. Lindsay Strickland and Mr. Bryan Walden, were fully informed regarding all the facts (e.g. Harrell was not DUI) in relation to the fire-death of their son.
-Despite his claim, that he spoke to them "at length," there is zero evidence that DA Mullholland established their informed agreement with his sentencing "recommendation."
-Clearly the 'Request for Clemency' letter (page 30 above) makes any rebuttal from Mr. Mullholland moot.
+Despite the plethora of accusations and innuendos, especially those shared with Remington Walden's parents, there is zero evidence that Bryan Harrell is guilty of DUI on the accident date of March 6, 2012.
+In truth, Mr. Harrell was not failing to cooperate with law enforcement, refusing their request for a blood sample at the scene; his apparent failure was the result of family legal advice.
+After receiving nearly \$20,000 in retainer from Mr. Harrell's fiancée (Ms. Christina Small, pictured in paragraph 28), defense attorney McClendon managed to assert the lack of DUI evidence at the plea of October 14, 2014.